AbanoubEhab/AbanoubEhab.github.io/docs/index.md

 - Ability to learn quickly and adapt to new situations
 - Strong problem-solving skills
-- Ability to work independently or as part of a team
+- Ability to work independently or as part of a team easily
+- Critical thinking

 [Download as PDF](assets/AbanoubEhabMalak.pdf){: download="AbanoubEhabMalak.pdf" .md-button}